frontegg-samples/react-embedded-login-box/README.md

 In order to run the project, run
 ### `yarn start`

-The application will be opened on [http://localhost:3000](http://localhost:3000) in developement mode and you should have the Frontegg login box displayed.
+The application will be opened on [http://localhost:3000](http://localhost:3000) in development mode and you should have the Frontegg login box displayed.